The space of non-extendable quasimorphisms: Proof of the main theorem

 \begin{remark} In the case of the trivial real coefficients, this proposition is well known (see \cite{Ca}).
 Indeed, the spaces $\HHH_{/b}^1(\ppi)$ and $\HHH_{/b}^1(\hG)$ are isomorphic to $\QQQ(\ppi)$ and $\QQQ(\hG)$, respectively, and the exactness of the sequence

 follows from the homogeneity of the elements of $\QQQ(\ppi)$.
 However, in general, the spaces $\HHH_{/b}^1(\ppi;V)$ and $\HHH_{/b}^1(\hG;V)$ are not isomorphic to the space of $V$-valued homogeneous quasimorphisms $\QQQ(\ppi;V)$ and $\QQQ(\hG;V)$, respectively.
-Therefore, we present proof of Proposition \ref{proposition:ex_0} that is applicable to the case of non-trivial coefficients. \end{remark}
+Therefore, we present proof of Proposition \ref{proposition:ex_0} which can be modified to the case of non-trivial coefficients without any essential change.